Ultimates1/employee-management-system/README.md

 9. Running the UI locally
 	1. After installing front-end packages, with the server running in step 7, the URL http://localhost:8080/ should now display a simple UI that executes the same as  http://localhost:8080/abc/?oldpass=123&newpass=your_new_password after filling in inputs and click Update button.

+10. Database setup (PostgreSQL)
+	1. Download PostgreSQL, and install it as per instruction given by software provider.
+	2. Run `postgreSQL_restart.bat` to start database server and admin page (Dashboard).

 ## Notes